oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_resource_manager_stack_module.rst

 ..
 Description

 - This module allows the user to create, update and delete a Stack resource in Oracle Cloud Infrastructure
 - For *state=present*, creates a stack in the specified compartment.
-You can create a stack from a Terraform configuration file.
-The Terraform configuration file can be directly uploaded or referenced from a source code control system.
+You can create a stack from a Terraform configuration.
+The Terraform configuration can be directly uploaded or referenced from a source code control system.
 You can also create a stack from an existing compartment.
 For more information, see `To create a stack <https://docs.cloud.oracle.com/iaas/Content/ResourceManager/Tasks/managingstacksandjobs.htm#CreateStack>`_.
 - This resource has the following action operations in the :ref:`oci_stack_actions <ansible_collections.oci_stack_actions_module>` module: detect_stack_drift.